Q: Where do I get OpenSSL Libraries from and how do I set them up for VA Smalltalk 8.6.2 and above?

 SSL_LIB=libssl-1_1

-Using precompiled OpenSSL binaries on Windows that link to Microsoft Visual Studio Runtime.
+• Using precompiled OpenSSL binaries on Windows that link to Microsoft Visual Studio Runtime.

-e.g..
-Some precompiled OpenSSL binaries on Windows have a dependency on versions of msvcrt.dll that you may not have installed on the system.
+e.g., Some precompiled OpenSSL binaries on Windows have a dependency on versions of msvcrt.dll that you may not have installed on the system.
 In this case, the libraries will simply fail to load because of this missing dependency.
 Ensure that your system has the appropriate MSVC Runtime installed, if necessary.

 OpenSSL deprecations and unsupported versions

 OpenSSL defined a "Release Strategy" in which establishes how old versions get deprecated or unsupported.
-The full explanation with the latest update done in 7th January 2020 is defined here: https://www.openssl.org/policies/releasestrat.html.
-The relevant bits for VA Smalltalk are:
+The full explanation with the latest update done in 7th January 2020 is defined here:

-Version 1.0.2 is no longer supported.
+• Version 1.0.2 is no longer supported.
 Extended support for 1.0.2 to gain access to security fixes for that version is available.

-Versions 1.1.0, 1.0.1, 1.0.0 and 0.9.8 are no longer supported.
+• Versions 1.1.0, 1.0.1, 1.0.0 and 0.9.8 are no longer supported.

 That means that all those versions are no longer officially supported by OpenSSL.
-Official supports starts with version 1.1.1 and beyond.
+Official support starts with version 1.1.1 and beyond.
 You could potentially still use the "latest" release available for those branches, but it is at your own risk to use unsupported versions.

 VA Smalltalk <= 8.x, does not support 1.1.1.
 That means you must upgrade to 9.x in order to have a supported OpenSSL version.
 If you are using 9.x, just be sure to be using version >= 1.1.1 of OpenSSL.